QuantumFluxAlgo/prism-apex-tool/README.md

 - System suggests trades; the operator confirms and inputs orders manually.
 - Absolutely no automatic order execution.

+## Market Data

+For the MVP we stream **demo** market data from Tradovate's sandbox.
+Demo data does not require a CME sub‑vendor license.
+Live market data would require proper CME licensing, so we avoid it for now.
+The feed provides full contract symbols and basic tick metadata so downstream tickets can later carry complete contract details.

 ## Apex Guardrails (Non‑negotiable)

 - Every trade requires a stop.